Maharishi Parāśara

 ).

 New rituals were being added left right and center.
-A new ritual if you want to enter a new home.
+A new ritual if you wanted to enter a new home.
 Another if you bought a horse and a cart.
 Yet another to start the harvest.
-Sages developing distinct artifacts of knowledge Rishies
+Younger sages (Rishies

 — the editors.
 But new Rishies

-often had problems in getting their work ritualized.
+had problems in getting their work ritualized - just the way new PhDs these days have difficulty getting their work published in reputed journals.
 It was hard to get attention from the chanting community.
 As such, they had no way to preserve their work other than scribing it themselves.

 3.5